AdrianAntico/AutoQuant/docs/vnext_catboost_regression.md

 This slice does not duplicate feature engineering.

-AutoQuant consumes the columns provided in `features`.
-It validates whether they exist and whether their types are compatible with the current CatBoost regression path.
-Learned transformations, scoring-safe feature preparation, date expansion, categorical policies beyond CatBoost-compatible factor handling, and broader fit/apply transformation lineage remain Rodeo responsibilities.
+AutoQuant consumes a Rodeo transformation specification when supplied, calls Rodeo to fit and apply it, and preserves the resulting fitted transformation state as model lineage.
+Learned transformations, scoring-safe feature preparation, date expansion, categorical policies, schema validation, and fitted transformation serialization remain Rodeo responsibilities.

-Future integration should allow a Rodeo preparation artifact or transform spec reference to appear in the model spec and fit lineage.
-That is intentionally outside Phase 2.
+AutoQuant is responsible for enforcing that scoring replays the fitted state rather than refitting it.

 ## Optional Dependency Behavior